 TokenCalculator.com is a comprehensive platform for working with Large Language Models (LLMs).
 Our core features include accurate token counting, word and character counting, cost estimation tools, and various calculators to help optimize your LLM usage.
 We also provide extensive educational resources about different models, their capabilities, and best practices for efficient prompt engineering.

 Our token counter uses the same tokenization algorithms as the models themselves whenever possible.
-For OpenAI models, we use the official cl100k_base tokenizer.
+For OpenAI models, we use the official o200k_base tokenizer (used by GPT-5.4 and related models).
 For other models, we provide a close approximation.
 While we strive for accuracy, small variations may occur with certain specialized models or with non-English languages.

-TokenCalculator.com offers several specialized tools: 1) Our main Token Calculator for counting tokens and estimating costs, 2) LLM RAM Calculator for estimating memory requirements for running models locally, 3) Token Speed Calculator for comparing generation speeds across models, 4) LLM Price Comparison tool for finding the most cost-effective model for your use case, and 5) Comprehensive model documentation and FAQs to help you choose the right model.
+TokenCalculator.com offers several specialized tools: 1) Our main Token Calculator for counting tokens and estimating costs, 2) JSON Token Calculator for analyzing structured JSON payloads, 3) LLM RAM Calculator for estimating memory requirements for running models locally, 4) Token Speed Calculator for comparing generation speeds across models, 5) LLM Price Comparison tool for finding the most cost-effective model, 6) Model Comparison tool for side-by-side feature and pricing comparisons, 7) AI Glossary with definitions of key AI/ML terms, and 8) Comprehensive model documentation and FAQs.

 Yes, TokenCalculator.com is completely free to use.
 All our tools, calculators, and educational resources are provided at no cost.
 We aim to make working with LLMs more accessible to everyone from developers to content creators.
 The token calculations are performed directly in your browser, ensuring privacy and eliminating the need for any paid subscriptions.

 Our Token Calculator works by using the same tokenization algorithms that the LLMs use.
-When you input text, our tool processes it through the appropriate tokenizer (e.g., cl100k_base for GPT models), which splits the text into tokens according to the model's specific rules.
+When you input text, our tool processes it through the appropriate tokenizer (e.g., o200k_base for GPT-5.4 models, cl100k_base for older GPT models), which splits the text into tokens according to the model's specific rules.
 The tool then counts these tokens and calculates estimated costs based on current model pricing.
 This all happens in your browser for maximum privacy and speed.

-TokenCalculator.com supports a wide range of LLM providers including OpenAI (GPT-3.5, GPT-4 series, o1 series), Anthropic (Claude models), Google (Gemini models), Mistral AI, Meta (Llama models), Cohere, and others.
-We continually update our database with new models and pricing information as they become available, ensuring you always have access to the most current information.
+TokenCalculator.com supports a wide range of LLM providers including OpenAI (GPT-5.4, GPT-5.4 Mini, o3, o4-mini, Codex), Anthropic (Claude Opus 4.6, Sonnet 4.6, Haiku 4.5), Google (Gemini 3.1 Pro, Gemini 3.1 Flash), Meta (Llama models), Mistral AI, and others.
+We continually update our database with new models and pricing information as they become available.

 To use our LLM RAM Calculator: 1) Select a model from the dropdown or choose 'Custom Model Size' to enter your own parameter count, 2) Select the quantization level you plan to use (from none to 4-bit), 3) The calculator will automatically display the estimated RAM required to run the model.
 This tool is particularly useful for developers planning to run models locally or fine-tune custom models, helping ensure your hardware meets the necessary requirements.